Your Ultimate Guide to Sourcing JDM Parts in the UK

 Reman / refurbished — Rebuilt parts (turbo, gearbox, alternator).
 These are good for savings.

-Top JDM import models in the UK
+Popular JDM Import Models in the UK

 These models are frequently searched by enthusiasts — include these model names and variants in your tags and copy: